-The 1800 series V8 Bel Air Impala Convertible displayed in the Ken Nagel collection started life in the now shuttered Janesville Wisconsin assembly plant.
-Chevrolet made a goodly number of Impala convertibles in ’58 but few were as highly optioned as this 348 Cu In 280 HP Tri Power (three two barrel carburetors) concours quality example.
-Kens stunning Impala Convertible features some unique and very rare options (i.e. Vacuum Ash Tray) making it a highly desirable collectable.
+The 1800 series V8 Bel Air Impala Convertible displayed in the Ken Nagel collection started life in the now shuttered Janesville Wisconsin assembly plant as car #95799.
+Chevrolet made a goodly number of Impala convertibles in ’58 but few were as highly optioned as this “Super Turbo-Thrust” 348 Cu In 280 HP Tri Power (three two barrel carburetors) concours quality example.
+Kens stunning Impala Convertible features 28 unique and very rare factory or dealer options (i.e. rare Vacuum Ash Tray) making it a highly desirable collectible.
 The optional dual side exhaust ports located on the quarter panel behind the rear wheels accentuate the sport look.

 The public introduction of the Chevrolet “Impala” name actually took place in 1956 when the one-of-a-kind Impala show car debuted at the General Motors Motorama.
 The Impala was originally conceived as a Bel Air executive coupe.
 The sporty four-passenger coupe had a strong Corvette flavor and was referred to as the “Corvette Impala” in some of the motoring press of the time.

-In 1958 General Motors celebrated its 50th anniversary.
+In 1958, General Motors celebrated its 50th anniversary.
 This was the first and only year Chevrolet offered the luxury Impala option level on the Bel Air model line.
 It was the most exciting new shape in a generation of cars!
 The “Impala” was the only full-size Chevy model to offer a convertible body style for 1958.
 Production consisted of 43,000 2 door hardtops and 55,989 convertibles 17,000 of which were V8 Impalas (Marit Anne Peterson, Sports Car Market magazine).
 The number of convertibles still in existence today is unknown.

-In addition to being lavishly equipped Impalas were soft-riding.
+In addition to being lavishly equipped, Impalas were soft-riding.
 Chevy redesigned the chassis into a rugged new “X-frame” that resulted in a new longer lower wider wheelbase featuring coil spring suspension on all four corners.
 For an even cushier ride an optional Level-Air suspension was available.
 When it came to get up and go, that's where the 1958 Chevy really shined.
 A new 283 cubic inch V8 engine coupled to an automatic transmission with triple-turbines was like nothing seen before.
 The optional 348 Cu In V8 with 3 2bbl carbs pushed HP to 280, more than enough for spirited performance and effortless cruising.

-In 1959 the Impala shed its Bel Air affiliation and became its own model.
-Unfortunately the ’58 styling was scrapped along with the Bel Air designation.
+In 1959, the Impala shed its Bel Air affiliation and became its own model.
+Unfortunately, the ’58 styling was scrapped along with the Bel Air designation.
 The radically restyled 1959 model received a cool reception by the public.
-For this reason the ’58 Impalas one-year-only styling continued to be more desirable and sought after than ever, a status that it still enjoys today.
+For this reason, the ’58 Impalas one-year-only styling continued to be more desirable and sought after than ever, a status that it still enjoys today.